Timothée Pembélé: 2020–21: Debut season

 On 28 November 2020, Pembélé made his professional debut in a 2–2 Ligue 1 draw against Bordeaux, starting as a right center-back in a pairing with Presnel Kimpembe.
 Despite scoring an own goal at the tenth minute of the match, Pembélé's performance was regarded by most observers as a very promising one.
-He made good use of his speed and vision in defense, recovering the ball on several occasions, and helped his team move forward in attack with several successful vertical passes.
+He made good use of his speed and vision in defence, recovering the ball on several occasions, and helped his team move forward in attack with several successful vertical passes.
 At one point in the match, he dribbled a distance of 40 meters with the ball, leading to a corner for PSG.
 On 4 December 2020, Pembélé extended his contract with PSG to 2024.
 He made his UEFA Champions League debut five days later, coming on as a substitute for Alessandro Florenzi in a 5–1 win against İstanbul Başakşehir.
 Pembélé’s first goal for Paris Saint-Germain came in a 4–0 victory over Strasbourg on 23 December.